olusolaa/work-place/README.md

 # work-place
-This app help a an organisation can keep track of their employees record.
+This app help an organisation can keep track of their employees record.
 ## Admin can:
 - Add, view, update and delete an employee's record
 - Track late comers and absentees.